microsoft/azure-health-data-services-workshop/README.md

 ## Where to start?

-Go to the [Challenge-00](<./Challenge-00 - Check Prerequisites and Configure Environment>) and read the instructions to start the workshop!
-When you are finished with each challenge, you'll move on to the next (Challenge-00, Challenge-01, etc.).
-The challenge topics build on each other, and you will run into issues if you go through the challenges out of order.
+Go to [Challenge-00](<./Challenge-00 - Check Prerequisites and Configure Environment>) and read the instructions to begin the workshop!
+When you are finished with a challenge, you'll move on to the next (Challenge-00, Challenge-01, etc.).
+The challenge topics build on each other, and you will get the most out of the workshop if you do the challenges in order.

 ## Ready to get started?